Do you want to build a membership website?

-The options page is divided into different tabs.
-The first thing you need to setup is a payment gateway because it allows you to accept payments on your membership site.
+The first thing you need to set up is a payment gateway because it allows you to accept payments on your membership site.

-You can do this by switching to the ‘Payments’ tab and then selecting your payment gateway.
+You can do this by selecting the ‘Payments’ tab and then clicking the ‘Add Payment Method’ button.

-MemberPress supports PayPal (Standard, Express, and Pro), Stripe, and Authorize.net out of the box.
-You need to select the payment method you want to set up and provide the required credentials.
+MemberPress supports popular payment gateways like PayPal (Standard, Express, and Pro), Stripe, and Authorize.net.
+You need to select a payment method from the ‘Gateway’ drop-down and provide the required credentials.

-You can also add multiple payment methods by clicking on the add button to add another payment method.
-We typically use two options: Stripe for credit cards and PayPal as a secondary option because some users prefer PayPal over giving out credit card details.
+You can also add multiple payment methods by clicking on the ‘Add Payment Method’ button to add another payment method.

 The next step is to create membership levels that your users can purchase.
 Each membership level can have different pricing plans, perks, and access.
 You can even have a free membership plan.